-Perhaps the timing just wasn’t right, maybe it wasn’t written in the stars, or maybe you just missed the sign and didn’t kiss him/her and ended the date with a hug that led nowhere.
+Perhaps the timing just wasn’t right, maybe it wasn’t written in the stars, or maybe you just missed the sign and didn’t kiss them, ending the date with a hug that led nowhere.

 Being single has its perks, but if you’re out there looking for the love of your life, it can go from “I can do whatever I want!” to “I just want to do whatever I want with someone I love” very quickly.
 Why you’re still single doesn’t have to be a mystery, however.
-Let’s put out detective hats on and get into solving it right away!
+With the help of dating coach Geetarsh Kaur, founder of The Skill School which specializes in building stronger relationships, let’s try to understand why you might not have found someone to save the last slice of pizza for yet.

 Don’t be too hard on yourself though.
 Almost everyone has forgotten how to sustain a conversation with someone without sending emojis and GIFs to bring the chat to a close.
 Blaming the pandemic is a pretty easy way out of a question that may just end up making you overthink the color of the shirt you wore on your last date.